cylc/cylc-doc/src/glossary.rst

       We can use :term:`custom task outputs <custom task output>` as triggers.

-      Messages should be defined in the runtime section of the suite and the graph trigger notation refers to each message.
+      Messages should be defined in the runtime section of the workflow and the graph trigger notation refers to each message.

       See also: